kubernetes/website/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 liveness probes.

 Readiness and liveness probes can be used in parallel for the same container.
-Using both can ensure that traffic does not reach a container that isnot ready for it, and that containers are restarted when they fail.
+Using both can ensure that traffic does not reach a container that is not ready for it, and that containers are restarted when they fail.

 ## Configuring Probes